 - Small Hands and Holding Shakuhachi

-- Japanese Madaké Bamboo for Shakuhachi
+- Japanese Madaké Bamboo for Shakuhachi: A trip into the Grove

 All about Japanese Madaké bamboo. - Traditional tapered shakuhachi bores vs. cylindrical PVC